Uterine inflammation in female dogs: symptoms and treatment

 What is uterine inflammation?

-Why does a female dog get uterine inflammation?
+Why do female dogs get uterine inflammation?

 Symptoms of uterine inflammation?